From: BRG

 Date: 05-14-2005, 11:32 AM (16 of 16)

 Okay ... went to LNT (Linen n Things) (for the non Americans, LNT is a store that sells pretty cool kitchen gadgets, kitchen stuff, bedroom stuff (pillows, linens etc) bathroom, lamps, picture frames, etc that kinda stuff) last night - bought me a vinyl tablecloth that was just on display in front of the doors --- spent a heaping $5 bucks for a HUGE oblong tablecloth!
 Had DH help me hang it up ... hung it up from the ceiling (we have an unfinished basement so we are able to put it up and over the cement blocks onto the wood to thumbtack it) and it hangs almost all the way to the floor.
 I also used some tape on the sides to keep it flat and against the cement wall.
+It also provides some "light" as it's quite dark down there (even though I have been sewing in the dining room - need to be around DD).
+Thank you guys!!!!! - Brenda -

 User: BRG

-Member since: 01-12-2005
+Member since: 01-12-2005 Total posts: 388 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15810.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15810.html